-Most Conophytums need bright light but do not like too much intense sunlight.
+Most Conophytums need bright light but do not like too much direct sunlight.
 To avoid sunburn, place them in a position to receive a few hours of full sun in cooler periods of the day.
 At the end of the dormant season, increase sun exposure gradually over several days to prevent shocking the plant.
 The plants stretch if they need more light.

-Conophytums thrive best in a porous growing medium that will drain quickly.
+Conophytums thrive best in porous soil mixes that allow water to drains away quickly.
 Use a commercial soil specially designed for growing succulents or make your own mix.

 High temperatures are not a problem for Conophytums, but they can be damaged when the temperature goes below 32 °F (0 °C).
 If you live in colder areas of the world where winter temperatures drop below freezing, it is best to grow these plants in containers that can be brought indoors.

 In habitat, Conophytums spread up to 2 feet (60 cm) in diameter, but in cultivation, they are usually grown in pots that are about 2 to 4 inches (5 to 10 cm) in diameter.

 General Care for Conophytum

-As with all Mesembs, Conophytums have a specific growing and resting periods.
+As with all Mesembs, Conophytums have specific growing and resting periods.
 They actively grow from fall to winter and go through a period of dormancy from spring to summer when the existing leaves dry up and protect the new pair of leaves in a papery sheath.
 During this period, the plant resembles a pebble hence the common name "Living Pebble."

 When Conophytums go dormant in the spring, they require little or no water.
 In the fall, when plants will begin growing, it is safe to water deeply, allowing the soil to dry before watering again.
 During active growth, if leaves start to wrinkle, your Conophytum needs water.
 Too much water can lead to root rot or produce a new pair of leaves at the wrong time of year.